Amrit-Hub/DP-203-Data-Engineer-Associate-Questions/README.md

 These are memory based questions for the assessment conducted on Jul 2023.
 Multiple questions mentioned here can be a part of one question.
-I have noted the questions best possible.
+I have remembered the questions best possible.

 ## Suggestions